Mickie4/Milestone-Project1/README.md

 # Media

-As previously mentioned, all the images were downloaded from [Unsplash](https://unsplash.com/) however in here you can find every artist's community profile link and their work.
+As previously mentioned, all the images were downloaded from [Unsplash](https://unsplash.com/) however; in here you can find every artist's community profile link and their work.

 - [Senjuti Kundu](https://unsplash.com/@senjuti)
 - [Albert Dera](https://unsplash.com/@albertdera)